ionutbortis/gnome-bedtime-mode/README.md

 * [Tint All](https://extensions.gnome.org/extension/1471/tint-all/) extension | [Github URL](https://github.com/amarovita/tint-all)
 * [Night Theme Switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) extension | [Gitlab URL](https://gitlab.com/rmnvgr/nightthemeswitcher-gnome-shell-extension/)

 I wrote this extension because I like and use daily the Android's Bedtime Mode and I wanted something similar for my laptop.
 I'm a new linux user (using only Ubuntu now on my daily driver laptop) and I liked the idea of extending the desktop to your linking.
-It was also a good way to up my JavaScript coding skills.
+It was also a good way to improve my JavaScript coding skills.

 Many thanks to the creator of the [Night Theme Switcher](https://gitlab.com/rmnvgr/nightthemeswitcher-gnome-shell-extension/) extension.
 I used its code for reference since the Gnome Extensions Coding documentation is not that great.